Raitis-Silins/PopMe/README.md

 ### Hey 👋
-This is my <b>"Pop balloon"</b> game but with faces written in C# Windows Forms.
+This is my <b>"Pop balloon"</b> game but with faces instead of balloons written in C# Windows Forms.
 Feel free to check it out.

 - <b> Game Screenshots </b>